 - Vote by mail

-In-person voting at polling stations is the most common voting option.
+In-person voting at polling stations is the most common way to vote.
 On average, Elections Canada has 20,000 polling stations across Canada during an election.

 The voting process

 - To vote, people must show proof of their identity and address.

-- Each voter gets a ballot from the Elections Canada officers.
+- Each voter gets a ballot from an election officer.

 - The voter takes the ballot behind a voting screen and marks an X beside the name of their chosen candidate.